Mel-Raeven/VerdictSniffer/README.md

 5. **run the program!** input a Dutch destination you would like to research and the program will generate a logs file.
 The log file will contain a file with the time stamp of you running the program.
 In this file you can find all of the verdicts found with the desired filters.

+### Attention
+If windows flags this as a virus, this is because the author is unknown (i don't want to buy a certificate).
+Just run it, look at the source code if you don't trust it.

 # Dutch

 ## Hoe installeer en voer je het programma uit